 Pardeep Maheshwaree, the researcher examining the question, compared companies that had boards that took part in the strategy planning with companies that did not.
 ‘The feeling at companies where boards get involved in strategy is that “hey, we have all these smart people here, why don’t we use them to help us?” and when it works, it can work well, but when it goes wrong, it usually goes badly wrong.’

-Maheshwaree’s doctoral research focusses on how CEO succession works.
+Maheshwaree’s doctoral research focuses on how CEO succession works.
 When a company is struggling, the board fires the CEO and brings in a new one.
 The problem with the board getting involved in strategy is that if the company is struggling because of a strategy the board itself came up with – or developed jointly with the CEO– it’s difficult for the board to then fire the CEO.
 And even if the board replaces the CEO under such circumstances, it can very well be a scapegoat succession because it is unclear whether the flawed strategy was the board’s idea or that of the CEOs.

 The problems stem from the fact that strategies sometimes fail to meet their expected goals, even with the best intentions.
 One recent example Maheshwaree raises is Nokia’s decision to buy Alcatel Lucent.
 Nokia’s goal was based on the idea that in the future era of 5G, network providers should be able to provide a holistic solution to customers.
 Although this was a plausible presumption at that time, recently analysts have suggested that reality might turn out to be other way around with customers more wary of relying on a single service provider.